This Is Why You Should Never Put A Lime In Your Corona

 Remember that hilarious Corona commercial where a woman gives her boyfriend a blistering rash because he checks out another girl at the beach?
 Probably not, since the commercial only shows her squirting him with a lime.
 What it doesn’t show is what’s going to happen to his skin 24 hours later.
 If you’ve read about margarita burn then you know its effects will be far-reaching and far from funny.

 You may not have seen the graphic images on social media yet, but just one look at #limeburn will have you thinking twice before lugging a cooler of Coronas to the sand.
 Not only is this dangerous skin condition itchy and painful, but it’s more common than you think.
-You’re probably better off sipping one of our 50 Best Detox Waters for Fat Burning and Weight Loss.
-Below, we break down exactly what's going on when your beach brew goes sour.
+You’re probably better off sipping one of our best detox waters.
+Below, we break down exactly what’s going on when your beach brew goes sour.

 What Exactly Is Lime Burn?